The Water-Babies – Charles Kingsley 1915 | Illus. W. Heath Robinson

 First US edition, first printing.
 Light olive cloth, pictorial paste-down, torn and mended with tapes.
 Binding tight, interior clean, unmarked.
 With 8 color plates by W. Heath Robinson and dozens of B/W illustrations.
 Good.

-The Water-Babies by Charles Kingsley, illustrated by W. Heath Robinson, is a whimsical and moralistic Victorian fairy tale that follows the transformative journey of Tom, a young chimney sweep who drowns and is reborn as a “water-baby” in a fantastical underwater world.
-First published in 1863, the story blends satire, natural history, and Christian allegory, critiquing child labor and societal hypocrisy while celebrating redemption and curiosity.
+The Water-Babies (1915 edition), written by Charles Kingsley and illustrated by W. Heath Robinson, is a whimsical yet morally charged Victorian fairy tale that follows the adventures of Tom, a young chimney sweep who drowns and transforms into a “water-baby.”
+His underwater journey—populated by eccentric creatures like Mrs. Bedonebyasyoudid and the wise Mother Carey—serves as a fantastical allegory for Christian redemption, social reform (notably child labor laws), and Darwinian evolution.

 Scroll to Top